 As a cult novel, you can also see the use of the location names and quotations from the text in popular culture.
 “Sympathy for the Devil” being the most quoted.
 Many dramatisations exist.

-Here an interesting BBC R3 Forum discussion. – actually a very comprehensive discussion of all the main themes with lots of spoilers – skip the ads and news at 23 to 26 mins – highly recommended listen.)
+Here an interesting BBC R3 Forum discussion. – actually a very comprehensive discussion of all the main themes with lots of spoilers – skip the trailers and news at 23 to 26 mins – highly recommended listen.)

 The devil in the details may be the only aspect I can take away into my own agenda.
 It being literally true that: